PostgreSQL Database Schema For A Pokemon Team Building App

 likes

-By including type_id on a move, and user_id on a team, we're indicating that there is a one-to-many relationship between the data.
-It would be inappropriate in this case to put a team_id on a User entity as one user can have multiple teams.
+on a team, we're indicating that there is a one-to-many relationship between the data.
+It would be inappropriate in this case to put a team_id

 For the remaining many-to-many relationships shown in the ERD above, we need to create additional cross-reference or linking tables (as an aside, is there an official name for this kind of table?).
 Those tables and their schemas are described below.